-We study Humanitarian and Social Informatics via the interdisciplinary science of design, analysis, and evaluation of information systems for organizations that are concerned with the welfare and governance of society.
-Our research aim is to create new knowledge in the semantic, structured information representation and processing of unstructured data and designing solutions to the fundamental challenge of information overload in realtime decision support for organizations.
+We study Humanitarian and Social Informatics via the interdisciplinary science of design, analysis, and evaluation of information systems to augment the information processing capabilities of organizational actors that are concerned with the welfare and governance of society.
+Our research aim is to create new knowledge in the semantic, structured information representation and processing of unstructured data and designing human-centered computing solutions to the fundamental challenge of information overload in realtime decision support for organizations.

-Our lab researches basic human behavior modeling problems to address the information overload challenge (check projects) by mining online social and Web as well as offline data sources with text mining and machine learning methods guided by domain semantics and socio-psychological theories.
+Our lab researches basic human behavior modeling problems to address the information overload challenge for organizations (check projects) by mining online social and Web as well as offline data sources using NLP and machine learning methods guided by domain knowledge bases and socio-psychological theories.
 We strive to conduct foundational research and evaluate that with real-world applications in the crisis management cycle from mitigation to response and recovery of natural (e.g., hurricanes), societal (e.g., migration, gender stereotyping) and human (e.g., terrorism, cyber warfare) crises.
-Some of our ongoing research projects investigate the following questions:

 (Intent Mining and Realtime Social Computing)

 Social media, Web and Internet of Things have revolutionized information generation, transmission, and consumption, especially unstructured data, which has presented an information overload challenge for answering a variety of questions for organizational sensemaking.
-This project investigates the basic questions of organizational decision support and cooperation using novel behavioral data analytics methods, such as how to quantify actionable information attributes in the data streams to help articulated organizational work, how to extract information for such articulation tasks, whom to trust and engage in the online community for information, etc.
+This area of projects investigate the basic questions of organizational decision support and cooperation using novel behavioral data analytics methods, such as how to quantify actionable information attributes in the data streams to help articulated organizational work and rank serviceable public posts, how to extract information for such articulation tasks, whom to trust and engage in the online community for information, etc.

-Collaborators: Fairfax County Fire & Rescue, Virginia; Montogomery CERT
+Collaborators: Fairfax County First Responders, Virginia; Montgomery County CERT

-Project Supported by: NSF award #1657379 (CRII: CHS: Mining Intentions on Social Media to Enhance Situational Awareness of Crisis Response Organizations) NSF award #1815459 (III: Summarizing Heterogeneous Crowdsourced & Web Streams Using Uncertain Concept Graphs), and Research Council of Norway award #261685 (INTPART: Transnational Partnership for Excellent Research and Education in Big Data and Emergency Management)
+Project Supported by: NSF award #1657379 (CRII: CHS: Mining Intentions on Social Media to Enhance Situational Awareness of Crisis Response Organizations), NSF award #1815459 (III: Summarizing Heterogeneous Crowdsourced & Web Streams Using Uncertain Concept Graphs), NSF award # 2029719 (RAPID: Human-AI Teaming for Big Data Analytics to Enhance Response to the COVID-19 Pandemic), NSF award # 2043522 (SCC-CIVIC-PG Track B: Assessing the Feasibility of Systematizing Human-AI Teaming to Improve Community Resilience), and WNRI & Research Council of Norway award #261685 (INTPART: Transnational Partnership for Excellent Research and Education in Big Data and Emergency Management)